 I was asked to progress practices (easy – difficult, simple – complex), but did I really understand what this meant.
 We only had 2 hrs to understand these concepts and try them out!

 I met lots of other coaches, we all swapped ideas, this really helped and I learnt lots from them.
 Maybe more than I’d learnt previously.

 I found it interesting that other coaches were experiencing the same problems as I had and that’s why they were there.
-They were looking for answers.

 The next 6 months produced another set of problems

 - I tried to pass all the knowledge I had to my players, I wanted them to know as much as I did, but they didn’t seem motivated to hear the detail